matrix-org/matrix-spec-proposals/proposals/1597-id-grammar.md

 User IDs are
 [well-specified](https://matrix.org/docs/spec/appendices.html#user-identifiers),
-however we should consider dropping `/` from the list of allowed characters, as it interferes with URI escaping (XXX: how, specifically?)
+however we should consider dropping `/` from the list of allowed characters, because HTTP proxies might rewrite `/_matrix/client/r0/profile/@foo%25bar:matrix.org/displayname` to `/_matrix/client/r0/profile/@foo/bar:matrix.org/displayname`, messing things up.

-History: `/` was introduced to act as a heirarchical namespacing character "as bridged IDs for things like gitter were looking incredibly ugly and using `.` or `_` for namespacing rather than a more natural `/` feels ugly too".
+History: `/` was introduced with the intention of acting as a hierarchical namespacing character, particularly with consideration to the gitter protocol which uses it as a hierarchical separator.
+However, this was not as effective as hoped because `@foo/bar:example.com` looks like the ID is partitioned into `@foo` and `bar:example.com`.

 Proposal: